Introduction to Data Analysis 1

 This course provides an introduction to the theory and methods of quantitative data analysis, focusing on the social survey.
-It has an emphasis on hands-on learning, with a series of practical sessions using the statistical software package SPSS to explore data from the British Social Attitudes survey.
+It has an emphasis on hands-on learning, with a series of practical sessions using statistical software to explore data from the British Social Attitudes survey.

 The course will: